PranayRajak-1234/2D_Car_Game/README.md

 # 2D_Car_Game
-I have made a basic 2D Car Game using only HTML and CSS.
-I have not used JavaScript for making this.
+I have made a basic 2D Car Game using only HTML and CSS (without JavaScript).